indico/indico/doc/guides/UserGuide/Meetings.rst

 with this key can access the meeting without logging in.

 *Domain Control* This is available for public meetings.
 It allows you to specify which domain can access the meeting.
-For instance, people from inside the CERN domain can access.
+For instance, choosing CERN will mean the meeting is only accessible for people inside the CERN domain.

 *Material Visibility* By default a material will always be visible in the timetable, even if it is private (the user will